F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Delegation

-The Title IX Coordinator and Affirmative Action Officer may delegate their authority under these Procedures to an Eligible Designee.
+The Vice President of Government Affairs and Legal Counsel and the Title IX Coordinator and Director of Institutional Equity may delegate their authority under these Procedures to a Designee.

 Requests for Anonymity or No Action